wenjian80/oiccustom/README.md

 The tutorial will assume you already have a domain name.
 In here my domain name is limboonjian.com and is already registered in oci dns zone.

+Domain name is bought using external registrar and the zone management is managed by oci dns in this tutorial.

+Alternatively your provider can do the management of the dns/zone rather than oci dns, but the concept is the same.

-HOw to managed dns is not cover in this instructions.
+HOw to managed oci dns zone etc is not cover in this instructions.

 # Create a cert